 The term Dhakeshwari means “Goddess of Dhaka”, and this temple is considered to be the most important Hindu temple in Bangladesh after Ramna Kali Mandir was demolished by Pakistan Army in the Liberation War in 1971.
 It is state-owned and thus is called a “national temple”.

-14. Shri Kali Temple, Burma
+14. Shri Kali Temple, Myanmar

 Located in Little India of Yangon downtown of Burma, it was built by the immigrants in 1871 while Burma was still part of British India.
 The temple is colorful and contains images and carvings of different Hindu gods.
 Now, it is looked after by Indian Hindus of the locality.